 Micro-credentials offer enormous benefits for both the learner and the educational setting providing them.
 For the institution, they can amplify visibility, enhance reputation and reach a global audience which can help improve student enrollment rates.
 They can enable a higher education setting to respond to both the labor markets and the students’ needs.
 For the student, they allow the opportunity to gain further knowledge in a niche area and bring them together with like-minded individuals and top teaching talent, irrespective of their location.

 Needless to say, robust micro-credentialing software provides the utmost flexibility to the learner and even the educational setting itself.
 Many credentials can be stand-alone e-learning courses or even filmed from live lectures.
 In addition, micro-credentials offer a way to increase their skill set around their current lifestyle and learning style for a prospective student.
 Whether that’s fitting around a full-time job or managing a family, micro credentials offer a reroute back into education for those that may have experienced a gap in their learning.

 Move Forward with Lessons Learnt

 Ultimately micro-credentials help any learner to level up and move forward with their career.
 They enable those who may already have a traditional degree subject to diversify or become specialists in a new area.
 Whether new to the world of education or adding on to existing qualifications, micro-credentials are rapidly gaining recognition from a multitude of employers.
 If anything, the pandemic has taught us to push forward and remain competitive.
 What’s more, we saw many people shift professions and sectors entirely, and the key?
-Micro-credentialing software.
+Assessment software that enables micro-credentialing.